-Tanriverdi Falls is one of the crown jewels of the Santa Ana Mountains, and probably seen by only a handful of people each decade.
+Tanriverdi Falls (or Tanrierdi) is one of the crown jewels of the Santa Ana Mountains, and probably seen by only a handful of people each decade.
 There is no easy way to get there.
 I considered the long approach from the bottom of Hot Spring Canyon, coming from Chiquito Basin (heavy poison oak), Los Pinos ridge, and the north ridge of Old Sugarloaf, but decided descending from the top of the canyon was still the best.
+Note: canyoneering site ropewiki also refers to this as Salamander Canyon.
 Jerry Schad's Afoot and Afield in Orange County covers the hike from the bottom, a 10 hour round trip according to his write up.
 It also covers the hike to the second waterfall from the top, but not the wild mid-canyon section below it.
 Here is a part of his description:

 Being in excellent physical condition, having considerable experience in cross country travel over rugged terrain, and possessing good judgement do not automaticaly guarantee that you'll be able to reach the falls and return without mishap.
 You must be cautious, patient, and determined too.
 Hazards include slippery rocks (some concealed by leaf litter), prickly vegetation, and literal forests of poison oak.I had hiked to the second waterfall in 2013 and scouted above it.
 The difference this time was the conviction to make it to the big falls.
 I would not recommend making an attempt without conviction.
 It is difficult and dangerous and for about an hour I was genuinely concerned that I would not make it out.